 In states like Punjab, Jammu & Kashmir and Tamil Nadu, the legal requirements for tenant verification are stringently followed.
 In other states/cities like Delhi, Mumbai, Kolkata and Bangalore, tenant verification is a legal requirement, though it’s voluntary.

 When the police conduct a tenant verification, they look for any red flags with regards to the tenants that may ring bells about any suspicious or illegal activities.
 To understand better about the process of tenant verification, click here.

-When it comes down to the basics, it’s advisable to have the following documents handy to complete the verification process:
+When it comes down to the basics of tenant management in societies, it’s advisable to have the following documents handy to complete the verification process: